 Students must present their GWorld cards when entering and will be referred to the reference desk for assistance in locating legal materials.
 Prior to visiting the library, we encourage students to browse JACOB, our online catalog, to locate legal materials relevant to their research and to use our research guides on legal topics.

 Students who need to use the library for legal research for a semester may ask their professor to email the Assistant Director for Public Services to request semester passes; email firstname.lastname@example.org.

-GW students may use law-related databases from dedicated computers in the law library, including Hein Online, BNA, Intelliconnect (CCH), and RIA.
+GW students may use law-related databases from dedicated computers in the law library, including Hein Online, Intelliconnect (CCH), and RIA.
 Some of our databases are available campus-wide.
 For more information about these resources, see our Online Databases, Books, Journals and Articles at the Burns Law Library.

 GW Graduate Students:

 GW graduate students may check out books from our circulating collection for one semester.
 However, many books may not be checked out, such as reporters and digest.
 Reserve books circulate for two hours and must be used in the library.

 Renew your books before they are overdue.
 Overdue books may not be renewed.